 - backup_create.xml: information about the backup operation. - backup_content.xml: information about the files in the backup.
 This information is only complete and consistent when the backup operation succeeds.
-A management tool might use this information to confirm which tables are part of a full backup, or a partial backup performed with the --databases option (the information is not present for partial backups taken with the --include, --incremental, --incremental-with-redo-log-only, --only-innodb, or --only-innodb-with-frm options).
+A management tool might use this information to confirm which tables are part of a backup.
 A management tool might compare the checksum recorded in the manifest for a single-file backup against the checksum for the file after the single-file backup is unpacked.
 The file also contains details of all the plugins defined on the backed-up server, by which users should make sure the same plugins are defined in the same manner on the target server for restoration. - image_files.xml: information about the files in a single-file backup.
 (Only produced for backups taken with the backup-to-image and backup-dir-to-image commands.)
 A management tool might use the paths recorded in this file to plan or automate the unpacking of a single-file backup using the image-to-backup-dir or extract commands, or to remap the paths of extracted files with the --src-entry and --dst-entry options.